Tony and Helen Page's Travel Signposts logo River Cruises in Europe can be quite luxurious, with many choices to suit all tastes and pockets.

 Each of these castles has its own history, myths and legends and its dungeons probably hold many dark secrets.
 So rich is its historical heritage that the valley was recognized as a World Heritage Site in June 2002.

-One of the pleasurable ways to view this belt of castles and castle ruins is from a riverboat cruising down or up the Rhine.
-On our Amsterdam to Budapest river cruise we enjoyed the leisurely cruise down the Middle Rhine Valley and from Koblenz to Rüdesheim we saw so many of these castles, some more magnificent than others.
+One of the most pleasurable ways to view this belt of castles and castle ruins is from a riverboat cruising down or up the Rhine.
+In July 2013 we saw this section of the Rhine on our Uniworld cruise from Vienna to Paris, a reminder of our Amsterdam to Budapest river cruise when we enjoyed the leisurely sail down the Middle Rhine Valley.
+From Koblenz to Rüdesheim we saw so many of these castles, some more magnificent than others.

 Trying to remember the names of the castles is a challenge when there are so many other competing points of interest on the cruise.